consolelog/rock-songs-task/README.md

 Rock Songs
 =======================

-We've created this problem to evaluate how developers tackle a real-world problem.
+We've created this task to evaluate how developers tackle a real-world problem.
 The task should take up to 2 hours for a mid-level front-end developer.
-We don't want you to spend too much time on it, so if you can't complete it within 2 hours feel free to leave a comment in your code describing where you had trouble and how you would tackle the problem if you had more time.

-If you've stumbled across this and want to work at [Streamtime](http://streamtime.net) feel free to submit it too.
-Even if we're not looking at the time, it doesn't hurt to have a chat to see what we have available.

 ## The Task